 SHARE ON SOCIAL MEDIA

 The Microbial Genomics Group contributes specialist expertise and leadership to national collaborative projects, develops platforms for more efficient research data storage, analysis and sharing, and develop a wide range of training activities.
-Co-located with the Microbial Diagnostic Unit of the Public Health Laboratory at the Doherty Institute, the Microbial Genomics team work with researchers and public health authorities around the world to implement a new ‘gold standard’ in public health outbreak investigations, using the refined analytical tools now available to microbiologists through next generation sequencing technologies.
-As well as developing their own novel tools to share with the bioinformatics community, our experts are enhancing the Australian-made GVL to make genomic data analysis more accessible to microbiologists and rolling it out to colleagues around the world.
+Co-located with the Microbial Diagnostic Unit of the Public Health Laboratory at the Doherty Institute, the Microbial Genomics team works with researchers and public health authorities around the world to implement a new ‘gold standard’ in public health outbreak investigations, using the refined analytical tools now available to microbiologists through next generation sequencing technologies.
+As well as developing our own novel tools to share with the bioinformatics community, we work to continually upgrade the the Australian-made GVL to make genomic data analysis more accessible to microbiologists in Australia and now our public health colleagues around the world.

 - Genomics Virtual Laboratory

-- Read more about the history of the GVL project at Nectar
+- The history of the GVL project at Nectar

 - Galaxy in public health – the microbial genomics virtual laboratory.

-Assoc Prof Tosten Seemann (Lead Bioinformatician for Microbial Genomics.
-Lead bioinformatician at MDU PHL and Doherty Applied Microbial Genomics)
+Assoc Prof Torsten Seemann (Lead Bioinformatician for Microbial Genomics.
+Lead Bioinformatician at MDU PHL and Doherty Applied Microbial Genomics)